 So, Buta is extremely dangerous, obviously.
-I mean, there’s a rap about it.
-People only rap about dangerous stuff and women, right?
 It’s actually more dangerous in terms of carbon monoxide poisoning, and I’ve recently taken my carbon monoxide detector into my shower with me, especially after I heard a family of five Moroccans just died in my old neighborhood here in town when they didn’t realize their tank was leaking gas.

 That said, I have been extra careful about making sure my tanks were regularly turned off, that the tubing connecting the tank to the stove, etc. was properly connected.
 I mean, we received proper training on how to do all of that.
 Except one little problem….

 So, I was cooking a cheesy potato soup (which turned out to be delicious by the way) and decided some chubz (bread) would go nicely with it, but I wanted to warm the bread up a little.
 I threw it on the oven, lit it up, and went for it.
 All seemed well.
 What I didn’t realize was that I had previously shoved the oven up against the wall one time I was closing the doors to the oven.
 That sandwiched the plastic piping between the hot metal oven and the freezing cold, concrete wall.
 Hot ovens melt plastic.
 Plastic carries gas.
 Gas = flammable.
 Flames in the oven.
 Bad combination.